 You don’t have to live with the pain, irritation, itching, and swelling worrying that treating yourself might harm your baby.
 If you need more information before making the decision to talk to you doctor about what’s right for you, stick around and read our guide on hemorrhoid creams so you can learn which ointments are safe for your baby and get yourself some much-needed relief.
 Here is what we know as experts in anorectal care.

 “Best Help Ever!
 This product is better than the prescription my doctor gave.
 I’m sticking with what works.”Verified Reviewer

 What are Hemorrhoids?

 Hemorrhoids, or piles, are inflamed blood vessels that develop in the anus from pressure, often the result of many factors including constipation and the pressure of pregnancy.
 Hemorrhoids come in two varieties.
 Internal hemorrhoids form inside of your rectum while external hemorrhoids appear on the outside of the anus.

 What Causes Pregnancy Hemorrhoids?

-50% of pregnant women get hemorrhoids so there’s a half and half chance you might experience them, too.
+More than 50% of pregnant women get hemorrhoids so there’s greater than a half and half chance you may experience them, too.
 The third trimester, or the final three months of the pregnancy, is when to expect pregnancy hemorrhoids.
 That’s the point when your blood flow increases.
 This alone can cause blood vessels to swell, but your growing uterus adds another layer of risk with the immense pressure it puts on the pelvic wall.
 The veins in your rectum don’t stand much of a chance with pressure coming at them from two different sources.

 Hemorrhoids can cause itching, irritation, and pain.
 You may find it uncomfortable to sit and often, sufferers can feel a bulging lump or clusters of them around the anus.
 They can also cause bleeding during bowel movements and are all-around frustrating to have.